stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

                     o  setAndReturnDeliveryTimesT1(), print(deliveryTimesToReturnT1)
                     o  setAndReturnDeliveryTimesT2(), print(deliveryTimesToReturnT2)
                     o  setAndReturnDeliveryTimesT3(), print(deliveryTimesToReturnT3)
-            o  All packages were delivered according to their delivery specifications o  Packages 13, 14, 15, 16, 19, and 20 initialized in truck 1
+            o  All Packages Were Delivered According To Their Delivery Specifications o  Packages 13, 14, 15, 16, 19, and 20 initialized in truck 1
                     o  Meets requirement of being out for delivery on same truck o  To verify, see Self_Adjusting_Algorithms.py, packageListT1